-A. REAL PARTIES-IN-INTEREST
+A. Real Parties-in-Interest

-Petitioner identifies itself, "Samsung Bioepis Co., Ltd.," as a real party-in-interest.
+Petitioner identifies only itself as the real party-in-interest.
 Pet.
-2. Patent Owner states, "Alexion Pharmaceuticals, Inc. is the owner of U.S. Patent No. 9,732,149 (the '149 patent") and the real-party-in-interest.
-Alexion Pharmaceuticals, Inc. is wholly owned by AstraZeneca PLC."
+2. Patent Owner, likewise, identifies only itself as the real party-in-interest, but also notes that it is wholly owned by AstraZeneca PLC.
 Paper 4, 1.

-B. RELATED MATTERS
+B. Related Proceedings